Indoor TV Aerial – A Quick Guide to Tuning

 MANUALLY TUNING IN YOUR TV AERIAL

-If you’re signal is fine but you’re struggling to receive all channels properly it may be because your TV is automatically trying to install channels from multiple regions.
+If your signal is fine but you’re struggling to receive all channels properly it may be because your TV is automatically trying to install channels from multiple regions.
 In this case you will need to tune your digital TV receiver.

 Make a note of channel numbers (mux channel numbers) from your transmitter which you can find listed here and re-install each channel manually.